 - Yes, Kangaroos are herbivores.

-- They eat grasses, flowers, leaves, ferns, and moss etc
+- They eat grasses, flowers, leaves, ferns, moss, etc

 - Kangaroos enjoy grains as well.